openNDS/mesh11sd/README.md

 * checkinterval - the interval in seconds after which changes in parameters are detected and activated.
 Default 10 seconds

+* portal_detect - (optional) - Detect if the meshnode is a portal, meaning it has an upstream wan link.
+If the upstream link is active, the router hosting the meshnode will serve ipv4 dhcp into the mesh network.
+If the upstream link is not connected, dhcp will be disabled and the meshnode will function as a level 2 bridge on the mesh network.
+Default 1 (enabled).
+Set to 0 to disable.

+* portal_channel - valid only when portal detect is disabled.
 * interface_timeout - the time in seconds that mesh11sd will wait for a mesh interface to establish before continuing.
 Default 10 seconds

+* auto_config - (optional) - autonomously configures the mesh network.
+Default 1 (enabled).
+Set to 0 to disable

+* auto_mesh_id - (optional) - specifies a string used to generate the mesh id hash.
+If set, this must be the same on all mesh nodes.
+Default --__

+* auto_mesh_band - (optional) - specifies the wireless band to be used for the mesh network.
+Possible values are 2g, 5g, 6g and 60g.
+Default 2g

+* auto_mesh_key - specifies a seed value string to be used in generating the mesh key hash used for mesh encryption.
+If set, this must be the same on all meshnodes.
+Default not set

+* auto_mesh_network - (optional) - specifies the firewall zone used for the mesh.
+Typical values "lan", "guest" etc. This can be set differently on each meshnode as required.
+Firewall zone "wan" is not valid.
+Default lan

 * mesh_basename - (optional) The first 4 characters after non alphanumerics (ie special characters) are removed are used as the mesh_basename.
 The mesh_basename is used to construct a unique mesh interface name of the form m-xxxx-n.
 Default: 11s

-* portal_detect - (optional) - Detect if the meshnode is a portal, meaning it has an upstream wan link.
-If the upstream link is active, the router hosting the meshnode will serve ipv4 dhcp into the mesh network.
-If the upstream link is not connected, dhcp will be disabled and the meshnode will function as a level 2 bridge on the mesh network.
+* mesh_gate_enable - enables any access points configured on the meshnode.
 Default 1 (enabled).
-Set to 0 to disable.
+Set to 0 to disable

 **Example**:
 Set the debuglevel to 2